 Many people beleive simpleminded that man controls the highly complex nature, because science has learned to use many laws of the material surface and made step by step formerly unbeleivable technical insights possible.

-But besides many temporary successes the results of techniqs were too often the destruction of the environment and the loss of the biological balances and overexploitation of the natural resources - internally and externally.
+But besides many temporary successes the results of techniqs were too often the destruction of the environment and the loss of the biological balances and overexploitation of the natural resources, a plundered and poisoned nature.

 The worldwide overpopulation is only one unsoluble indicator and another consequence of the lack of the safety offered within social systems and of course of the fact that sex is still a big primitive value in most societys.